Vudubond/VsPiSm/README.md

 # VsPiSm

-Where is the creator of VPSSIM.COM - VPS is SIMple ! ???
+Where is the creator of VPS?

 Is he dead or just being pig not update the script for along time..?